KunalTiwary/Low-Level-Design/Design Pattern/Strategy Design Pattern/readme.md

 ## Note -
 - Here we are using constructor injection in vehicle class, this will help the child class to change the strategy at runtime.
+- Here we can a new strategy without changing any structure and use it in any vehicle's child class.